 Solar UV is the major cause of skin cancer.
-Outdoor workers have up to 3.5 times greater risk of developing skin cancer compared to indoor workers.2 As many as 7,000 skin cancers were attributed to occupational exposure to the sun in 2014.3 The more sunburns you have over your life, the greater your risk of skin cancer.4
+Outdoor workers have up to 3.5 times greater risk of developing skin cancer compared to indoor workers.2 About 4560 skin cancers are attributed to occupational exposure to the sun in Canada each year, based on 2011 statistics.3 The more sunburns you have over your life, the greater your risk of skin cancer.4

 Eye damage is also a concern.
 Being exposed to solar UV for short intense periods can cause photokeratitis.
 Over a long period of time it can lead to age-related macular degeneration, cataracts, eye cancer, and tissue growth on the white of the eye.